 Swiftcurrent Motor Inn

-As the family-friendly option, the Swiftcurrent Motor Inn is located within a mile of Many Glacier Hotel.
+As a family-friendly option, the Swiftcurrent Motor Inn is located within a mile of Many Glacier Hotel.
 I stayed here on my visit in the motel rooms.
 They were clean and comfortable.

 It features 95 cabins, some of which are historic, along with motel rooms.
 The Swiftcurrent features a family-friendly restaurant and stocked camp store.